chicken-mover/NUDIST/README.md

 The content of Faithful 32X32 is owned by its creators and is distributed subject to the license available at the URL above.

-Additions and modifications to Faithful 32X32 are (c) 2015 Democritus the Third and may not be distributed.
+Additions and modifications to Faithful 32X32 are &copy; 2015 Democritus the Third and may not be distributed.
 For questions or comments please contact thorva@d3mok.net.